Eric Young Jr.: Atlanta Braves

-Second stint with the Mets
+New York Mets (second stint)

-On August 22, 2015, Young was traded back to the Mets in exchange for cash considerations.
-He was removed from the 40-man roster on November 5, 2015, making him a free agent.
+On August 22, 2015, Young was traded back to the Mets in exchange for cash.
+He was removed from the 40-man roster on November 5, making him a free agent.
 Young had a batting average of .153 with no home runs, five RBIs and .217 on-base percentage with both the Braves and the Mets in 2015.

 Milwaukee Brewers

-On January 5, 2016, Young signed a minor league contract with the Brewers, with an invitation to spring training.
+On January 5, 2016, Young signed a minor league contract with the Milwaukee Brewers, with an invitation to spring training.
 He was one of nine players competing to be the Brewers center fielder for the 2016 season.
 Center field was one of the last positions the Brewers decided, but Young did not make the Opening Day roster.

 New York Yankees

 On August 31, 2016, the Brewers traded Young to the New York Yankees for cash considerations.
 The Yankees assigned him to the Scranton/Wilkes-Barre RailRiders.
+He played in 6 games for the Yankees, primarily as a pinch runner, scoring twice, stealing one base, and batting 0-for-1.

 Los Angeles Angels

-On January 24, 2017, the Angels signed Young Jr. to a minor league deal, later calling him up to replace the injured Mike Trout.
+On January 24, 2017, the Los Angeles Angels signed Young to a minor league deal, later calling him up to replace the injured Mike Trout.
 On May 31, Young hit a game-winning solo home run in the eighth inning to give the Angels a 2–1 lead against the Atlanta Braves.
 This was his first home run since 2014.
 The Angels went on to win by that score.
 He was outrighted on July 13.
 He was called back up during the end of the season.
 In 110 at bats, Young tied a career high by hitting 4 home runs; he was outrighted and elected free agency after the season.

 On January 4, 2018, the Angels re-signed Young to a minor league deal.
 He was assigned to AAA Salt Lake Bees for the 2018 season.
 He was recalled on July 27.
 In 109 at bats, he batted .202/.248/.303.

 Baltimore Orioles

-On February 9, 2019, the Orioles signed Young Jr. to a minor league contract that included an invitation to spring training.
-He was released on March 22, 2019.
+On February 9, 2019, the Baltimore Orioles signed Young to a minor league contract that included an invitation to spring training.
+He was released on March 22.

 Seattle Mariners

-On March 26, 2019, Young Jr. signed a minor league deal with the Seattle Mariners.
-He was released on July 23, 2019.
+On March 26, 2019, Young signed a minor league deal with the Seattle Mariners.
+He was released on July 23.

 Acereros de Monclova

-On July 28, 2019, Young Jr. signed with the Acereros de Monclova of the Mexican League.
+On July 28, 2019, Young signed with the Acereros de Monclova of the Mexican League.
 He was released on January 24, 2020.

 Guerreros de Oaxaca

-On February 12, 2020, Young Jr. signed with the Guerreros de Oaxaca of the Mexican League.
-Young Jr. did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
-On November 18, 2020, Young Jr. was released by the Guerreros.
+On February 12, 2020, Young signed with the Guerreros de Oaxaca of the Mexican League.
+He did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
+On November 18, Young was released by the Guerreros.